Ethiopia–Germany relations

 Ethiopia–Germany relations are bilateral relations between Ethiopia and Germany.
-Traditionally, they have closest diplomatic relations characterized by friendly relations.
-The two countries established their embassies on 7 March 1905, and in 1907 by order of Emperor Menelik II, the German embassy moved in the current site in Addis Ababa.
+Traditionally, they have had closest diplomatic ties characterized by friendly relations.
+The two countries established their embassies on 7 March 1905, and in 1907 by order of Emperor Menelik II, the German embassy moved to its current site in Addis Ababa.
 Both enjoyed favored relations and visited each other's countries on numerous occasions.
 Germany has an embassy in Addis Ababa and Ethiopia has an embassy in Berlin.

 Overview

 Germany views Ethiopia as one of the most economic partner for cooperation and development policies.
 Traditionally, Germany is the largest importer of Ethiopian coffee and many German NGOs are active in Ethiopia.

 Culturally, they shared long tradition.
 Numerous holders such as German Academic Exchange Service (DAAD) and Humboldt among other scholarship have been mediator of both cultures.
 Addis Ababa has a German school, German-speaking Christian community, the most frequent Goethe-Institut.
 In addition, Germany's Deutsche Welle is the most popular broadcaster in Ethiopia, primary in Amharic language.
 Germany's support of Ethiopia directed through multilateral relations primarily from the European Union, United Nations, World Bank and International Monetary Fund.